floatdrop/stream-assert/readme.md

 ## Chaining

 Assertions are chained through passing `assertion` from pipe to pipe.
-If you want inject assertions in the middle of pipeline, you can attach `on('assertion')` handler to manualy catch assertions.
+If you want inject assertions in the middle of pipeline, you can attach `on('assertion')` handler to manualy catch assertions (instead of placing `assert.end`).

 ## API